Chapter 3 : They Don't Call it Firewhiskey for Nothing

 Unfortunately, Lynn returned with, in my opinion, a much too full glass of more firewhiskey.
-I sipped on it as Lily and Lynn took over most of the talking.
+I sipped on it so as not to be rude while Lily and Lynn took over most of the talking.
 It wouldn't have been half bad if they didn't insist upon introducing me to everyone who came over to say hi to them; it seemed like Lily knew everyone.

-Ten minutes later, as I swallowed the last burning mouthful and winced, the full force of the firewhiskey hit me.
+Two hours and two drinks later, the full force of the firewhiskey hit me.
 I looked around for any sign of Octavius, who had disappeared with the Gryffindor boys a bit earlier.

 "They've been up to something," I heard Lily hiss.
-Following her gaze, I saw the boys emerge from a staircase I assumed was up to their bedrooms.
+Following her gaze, I saw the boys emerge from a staircase off to the side of Gryffindor tower.
 They were striding towards us, all looking rather pleased with themselves.

 "What have you been doing?"
 Lily said suspiciously when the boys were near enough to hear.

 "Just showing Pepper here around the place," James replied innocently, "oh, look, seats!"

 He danced past Lily and Lynn pulled me along behind him.
 She sat us on a squashy couch, and Remus Lupin sank into the seat on my other side.
 Lily continued questioning the boys, but none of them would give her a straight answer, much to her frustration.